bbc/gel-grid/README.md

 [TO DO]

 ### Sass Mixins
-By default the GEL grid component exposes a Sass Mixin which can be called within your Sass.
+The GEL grid component exposes a Sass Mixin which can be called within your Sass.

 **Example**